Rahim373/Automate-CICD/README.md

 # Automate-CICD
-This project aims to show CI/CD demonstration in different approaches
+This project aims to show CI/CD demonstration in different approaches.